hvy/chainer-gan-denoising-feature-matching/README.md

 ### Loss

-The network is trained on 32x32 RGB images (3 channels) from CIFAR-10.
+The network is trained on CIFAR-10 (32x32 rgb images) for 100 epochs with a batch size of 128.

 <img src="./samples/log.png" width="512px;"/>